s17elgho/data_science/README.md

 # Data_science_assignment

-Income prediction
-You can find my notebook on Income prediction on US Census bureau adult dataset in this repo.
+You can find my notebook on Income prediction on US Census bureau adult dataset in this repo. <br>
 Salma ELGHOURBAL